webzakimbo/bcome-read-the-docs/docs/source/getting-started/setting-up-your-project.rst

 .. note::

-   You've remember to install Ruby 2.5 or greater, right?
+   You've remembered to install Ruby 2.5 or greater, right?

    Check out how to manage ruby with `rvm <https://rvm.io/>`_`